Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Problem Formulation

 \subsection{Hypotheses and equivalent characterization}

-We next formally define the hypotheses we target, and then give an equivalent characterization.
+We next formally define the hypotheses we target, then give an equivalent characterization.
 For a given pair of nodes $(j,k)$, $j,k=1, \ldots, d, j \neq k$, we aim at the hypotheses:

-When the alternative hypothesis holds, we say $X_k$ directly influences $X_j$.
-In the following, we mainly focus on testing an individual directional relation $\mathcal{H}_0(j,k)$.
-We discuss the extensions of testing a directed pathway, or a union of directional relations in Sections \ref{sec:extpath} and \ref{sec:extunion}.
+When the alternative hypothesis holds, there is a link from $X_k$ to $X_j$.
+In the following, we mainly focus on testing an individual link $H_0(j,k)$.
+We discuss the extension of testing a directed pathway, or a union of links, in Section \ref{sec:ext-path} and Section \ref{sec:ext-union} of the Appendix.

 We next consider a pair of hypotheses that involve two variables that are \emph{conditionally independent} (CI).
-The new hypotheses are closely related to \eqref{eqn:hypothesis}, but are not exactly the same.
+The new hypotheses are closely related to \eqref{eqn:hypothesis}, but are \emph{not} exactly the same.

 We point out that, testing for \eqref{eqn:hypothesis1} is generally \emph{not} the same as testing for \eqref{eqn:hypothesis}.
 To elaborate this, we consider a three-variable DAG with a v-structure.

-\begin{example}[v-structure] \tsb{Consider three random variables $X_1, X_2, X_3$ that form a v-structure, as illustrated in Figure \ref{fig1}(a), where $X_1$ and $X_2$ are the common parents of $X_3$.
+\begin{example}[v-structure] \tsb{Consider three random variables $X_1, X_2, X_3$ that form a v-structure, as illustrated in Figure \ref{fig:illustration}(a), where $X_1$ and $X_2$ are the common parents of $X_3$.
 Even if $X_1$ and $X_2$ are \textit{marginally} independent, they can be \textit{conditionally} dependent given $X_3$.
 To better understand this, consider the following toy illustration.
 Either the ballgame or the rain could cause traffic jam, but they are uncorrelated.
 However, seeing traffic jam puts the ballgame and the rain in competition as a potential explanation.
 As such, these two events are conditionally dependent.
 Since $X_2$ is not a parent of $X_1$, both $H_0(1,2)$ and $H_1^*(1,2)$ hold.
 Consequently, testing for \eqref{eqn:hypothesis1} can have an inflated type-I error for testing \eqref{eqn:hypothesis}.} \end{example}